abellion/xenus/docs/README.md

 }
 ```

-Now, when returning this `userResource` from your controllers, the `created_at` attribute will always be a milisecond timestamp without any work !
+Now, when returning this `UserResource` from your controllers, the `created_at` attribute will always be a milisecond timestamp without any work !

 It's also common to tweak a model's ID, to rename the `_id` attribute into `id` and to make its `MongoDB\BSON\ObjectID` value a string :